 I spent ten years working as a litigation/appeals attorney at a small firm in downtown Milwaukee, where I was a named shareholder, before making the decision to start my own firm with Anthony Murdock.
 Before working as an attorney in private practice, I had the privilege of serving as a law clerk for the Honorable Patricia D. McMahon (retired) in the Milwaukee County Circuit Court Civil Division, where I honed my research and writing skills and gained valuable insight in presenting winning arguments to judges.
 I also spent years in the trenches as a legal assistant/paralegal before I attended law school, which made me truly appreciate the role these professionals play in a law firm setting.

 I am deeply involved in supporting my community.
-I serve as the President of the Whitefish Bay Civic Foundation Board and actively participate in many favorite community events, including the 4th of July Celebration and the Great Pumpkin Festival.
-I also enthusiastically volunteer as a coach for Girls on the Run of Southeastern Wisconsin, and you will often find me running at local 5k, half-marathon, and marathon races.
+I serve as a board member (former President) of the Whitefish Bay Civic Foundation and actively chair and participate in many favorite community events, including the 4th of July Celebration and the Great Pumpkin Festival.
+I have also spent many years volunteering as a coach for Girls on the Run of Southeastern Wisconsin, and you will often find me running at local 5k, half-marathon, and marathon races.
 When not serving my clients or my community, I have two young children who keep me busy finding lost toys and reading stories to them.

 Coffee is my constant companion.